tillitis/tkey-ssh-agent/README.md

        -chardev pty,id=chrid
 ```

-It tells you what serial device it is using, for instance `/dev/pts/0`.
+It tells you what serial port it is using, for instance `/dev/pts/1`.
+This is
+what you need to use as `--port` when running the host programs.
+Continue in
+the section below, "Using runapp".

+The the MTA1 machine running on QEMU (which in turn runs the firmware, and then
+the app) can output some memory access (and other) logging.
+You can add `-d
+guest_errors` to the qemu commandline To make QEMU send these to stderr.

+## Using runapp

+By now you should have learned which serial port to use from one of the
+"Running on"-sections.
+If you're running on hardware, the LED on the device is
+expected to be flashing white, indicating that firmware is ready to receive an
+app to run.

+The host program `runapp` performs a complete, verbose signing.
+To run the
-Then run the host program, specifying both the serial device from QEMU and the
+program you need to specify both the serial port and the raw app binary that
-raw binary app you want to run:
+should be run.
+The port used below is just an example.

 ```
-$ ./runapp --port /dev/pts/0 --file signerapp/app.bin
+$ ./runapp --port /dev/pts/1 --file signerapp/app.bin
 ```

-which should give you a signature on the output.
+If you're on hardware, the LED on the device is a steady green while the app is
+receiving data to sign.
+The LED then flashes green, indicating that you're
+required to touch the device for the signing to complete.
+If running on QEMU,
+the virtual device is always touched automatically.

+The program should eventually output a signature and say that it was verified.

+When all is done, the hardware device will flash a nice blue, indicating that
+it is ready to make (another) signature.

-If `--file` is not passed, the app is assumed to be loaded and running on the
+If `--file` is not passed, the app is assumed to be loaded and running already,
-emulated device, and signing is attempted.
+and signing is attempted right away.

-The mta1 guest machine running in QEMU (which in turn runs the firmware and
-then the app) outputs some memory access (and other) logging.
-To make QEMU send
-these to stderr, add `-d guest_errors` to the qemu commandline.
+That was fun, now let's try the ssh-agent!

 ## Using mkdf-ssh-agent

+This host program for the signerapp is a complete, alternative ssh-agent with
-The signer app gets build into mkdf-ssh-agent, which will upload it to the
-device when started.
-You can start it like this:
+practical use.
+The signerapp binary gets built into the mkdf-ssh-agent, which
+will upload it to the device when started.
+If the serial port path is not the
+default, you need to pass it as `--port`.
+An example:

 ```
-$ ./mkdf-ssh-agent -a ./agent.sock --port /dev/pts/0
+$ ./mkdf-ssh-agent -a ./agent.sock --port /dev/pts/1
 ```

-This will start the ssh-agent, listening on the specified socket.
-It will also
+This will start the ssh-agent and tell it to listen on the specified socket
+`./agent.sock`.

-output the ed25519 public key for this instance of the app on this device.
-If
+It will also output the ed25519 public key for this instance of the app on this
-the app binary, or the physical device changes, then the private key will also
+key device.
+If the app binary, or the physical key device changes, then the
-change -- and thus also the public key displayed!
+private key will also change -- and thus also the public key displayed!

 If you copy-paste the public key into your `~/.ssh/authorized_keys` you can try
 to log onto your local computer (if sshd is running there).
 The socket path